nosoop/DistributableMarketeeringTool/README.md

 Slow Starts
 ===========

 Requires the support of Java Cryptography Extension Unlimited Strength policy files.
-And Bouncy Castle for encryption.
 The direct download page for them is available [here](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html), and full instructions on how to install them can be viewed [here](http://suhothayan.blogspot.com/2012/05/how-to-install-java-cryptography.html).

+You'll also want a copy of Bouncy Castle for encryption.

 In the future, an "easy install" method may be added to mostly? automate the installation of the policy files.